Vector35/arch-arm64/README.md

 Please follow whatever formatting conventions are present in the file you edit.
 Pay attention to curly brackets, spacing, tabs vs. spaces, etc.

-If you're making an architecture or lifter change, add a test case atop ./test.py that failed before your change, and succeeds after your change, if applicable.
+If you're making an architecture or lifter change, add a test case to [arm64test.py](./arm64test.py) that fails before your change and succeeds after your change.

-If you're making a disassembler change, add a test case atop ./disassembler/test.py that fails before your change, and succeeds after your change.
+If you're making a disassembler change, add a test case to [disassembler/test.py](./disassembler/test.py) that fails before your change and succeeds after your change.

+When you submit your first PR to one of Vector 35's repositories, you'll receive a notice from [CLA Assistant](https://cla-assistant.io/) that allows you to sign our [Contribution License Agreement](https://binary.ninja/cla.pdf) online.

 ## Building